alons126/Numerov-bound-states/docs/code_walkthrough.md

 ## Project workflow
 ### `scripts/run_solver.py`
 Entry point.
-Creates/clears the results directory, runs tests, and calls every experiment in order.
+Creates/clears the results directory, runs every experiment in order, and then runs the test suite.
 | Lines | Block | Purpose |
 |---:|---|---|
 | 39-89 | `function main` | Run the full project pipeline and regenerate the results directory. |